 - 1. The legislation includes a requirement to redress or compensate individuals who suffer damages from wrongdoing by public authorities. - 2.
-The regulation on public liability is coherent, complete, logically structured, formulated in simple and clear manner and easily accessible. - 3.
+The regulation on public liability is coherent, complete, logically structured, formulated in a simple and clear manner and easily accessible. - 3.
 The scope of public liability is wide and encompasses the exercise of powers by the public authorities and the performance of other public duties, regardless of who performs them (i.e. a public authority or a private person performing public duties). - 4.
 Rules concerning time limits and the burden of proof do not jeopardise the effective exercise of the right of action for compensation.

-The method used is a qualitative assessment based on an analysis of the legislation and financial and other information relating to compensation, complemented by interviews to assess how this works in practice:
+The method used is qualitative assessments, based on analysis of the legislation and financial and other information relating to compensation, complemented by interviews to assess how this works in practice:

-- Analyse the legislation to establish whether it sets out the requirements listed in the subprinciples. - Assess whether the legislation on public liability is coherent, complete, logically structured, formulated in simple and clear manner, easily accessible and is based on an expert judgement supported by examples extracted from the law during the analytical process. - Analyse the relevant legislation, final court decisions, data and interviews with the relevant authority, for example the Ministry of Finance (MoF), to understand how compensation payments work in practice. - Analyse the enforcement of administrative judgements by the public administration.
+- Analyse the legislation to establish whether it sets out the requirements listed in the sub-principles. - Assess whether the legislation on public liability is coherent, complete, logically structured, formulated in a simple and clear manner, easily accessible and based on expert judgement, supported by examples extracted from the legislation during the analytical process. - Analyse the relevant legislation, final court decisions, data and interviews with the relevant authority, for example the ministry of finance (MoF), to understand how compensation payments work in practice. - Analyse the enforcement of administrative judgements by the public administration.

-- legislation on public liability; - major case-law on public liability; - drafts of relevant legislation or drafts of amendments in parliamentary or governmental proceedings; - financial information from sample authorities detailing compensation payments; - final decisions (made by courts and administrative authorities based on public liability rules) ordering payment of compensation; - interviews with officials of relevant authorities (e.g. MoF); - interviews with judges, academics and think tanks on the practical aspects of implementation of public liability mechanisms.
+- legislation on public liability; - major case law on public liability; - drafts of relevant legislation or drafts of amendments in parliamentary or governmental proceedings; - financial information from sample authorities detailing compensation payments; - final decisions (made by courts and administrative authorities based on public liability rules) ordering payment of compensation; - interviews with officials of relevant authorities (e.g. MoF); - interviews with judges, academics and think tanks on the practical aspects of implementation of public liability mechanisms.